liushuman/neural-knowledge-diffusion/README.md

 @inproceedings{liu2018NKD,
-  title={Knowledge Diffusion for Neural Dialogue Generation}, author={Liu, Shuman and Chen, Hongshen and Ren, Zhaochun and Feng, Yang and Liu, Qun and Yin, Dawei}, booktitle={Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics(Volume 1: Long Papers)}, pages={1489--1498}, year={2018}, publisher = {Association for Computational Linguistics},
+  title={Knowledge Diffusion for Neural Dialogue Generation}, author={Liu, Shuman and Chen, Hongshen and Ren, Zhaochun and Feng, Yang and Liu, Qun and Yin, Dawei}, booktitle={Proceedings of the 56 th Annual Meeting of the Association for Computational Linguistics(Volume 1: Long Papers)}, pages={1489--1498}, year={2018}, publisher = {Association for Computational Linguistics},